WebDevLuke/OrionBP/README.md

 [![CircleCI](https://circleci.com/gh/WebDevLuke/OrionBP/tree/master.svg?style=shield)](https://circleci.com/gh/WebDevLuke/OrionBP/tree/master)

-OrionBP is a simple front-end boilerplate for projects using [OrionCSS](https://github.com/WebDevLuke/OrionCSS).
+OrionBP is a simple front-end boilerplate for projects using [OrionCSS](https://github.com/WebDevLuke/OrionCSS) and [OrionJS](https://github.com/WebDevLuke/OrionJS).
 It includes a suite of useful Gulp tasks allowing you to compile, compress and concatenate your SASS, JS and image assets.

 ## Getting Started
 OrionBP uses [Gulp](http://gulpjs.com/) as its build system.
 If you've never used Gulp before, you need to first install its client using NPM:-